Relationship: A mutual satisfaction of each other's needs.

 Children have to be taught how to reciprocate.
-Unlike healthy children who can learn through their parent's role modeling the appropriate behavior, traumatized children have to be taught (more on that in another post).
+Unlike healthy children who can learn through their parent's role modeling of appropriate behavior, traumatized children have to be taught - more on that in this post - Relationships(cont.).

 When Reciprocity is working correctly in Parent-Child relationships:

-Accurate reflection of self as worthy and loveable
+- Accurate reflection of self as worthy and lovable

 Now he'll have to reimburse for the repair work.
 He recently earned almost $30 that he was planning on using to buy speed cups (toy).
 That will probably get confiscated.
 Sad really.
 He worked hard for that.
 He won't like it, but he'll understand.
 Actions have consequences.